zerotonin/charon/README.md

 ## Server Usage
  We implement a simple trick by using owncloud.

+ ## Troubleshooting

+ Some flies never showed up found the mistake it is a 100 detections by default:https://stackoverflow.com/questions/56118540/how-to-find-bounding-boxes-coordinates-in-tensorflow-object-detection-api.
+In the config file there is the problem

 ## Install on Ubuntu 20.04

 * Get current Nvidia driver for GPU